AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 Some users may wish to upload or download files via HTTPS rather than transferring files from collection to collection via Globus.
 HTTPS downloads have been enabled on all of the AARNet  read-only and read-write collections for all users, so these files are all downloadable by anyone using HTTPS, i.e. without needing to have GCP installed.
 Note that HTTPS downloads will not have the same "set-and-forget" facility: the upload/download will fail if there is an interruption to the network connection.

 You can upload to a collection using HTTPS only if the endpoint is associated with a subscription and you have been given write access to all or part of the collection.
-You will be able to test the HTTPS upload feature properly with a remote collection later in the workshop.
+You will be able to test the HTTPS upload feature with your own collection later in the workshop.

 Note that the AARNet read-only and read-write Globus test collections are associated with the AARNet subscription and have all been set up to be anonymously readable, so it is perfectly feasible to provide a persistent URL for anonymous HTTPS download of a given file or directory from any of these collections.
 You will be able to do the same on your own collections if your endpoint is associated with a subscription.